 !
 If you use Zotero,or EndNote, please use the style "Historical Social Research."
 If using Citavi, please select the updated version, called "Historical Social Research 2018"!

 - DOIs: If available, please include the DOIs of articles in the reference list.
 See "Article, Online with DOI" below for an example.

 - Composition: Contributions are to be divided into sub-chapters using the decimal classification system (1. - 2. - 2.1 - 2.2 - 3. etc.).
 Subdivision should be at the most two decimal points.

 - Tables, graphics, and figures: The HSR format is 5.8 x 8.3 inches.
 When compiling tables, graphics, and figures it should be considered that the type area is 10.7 cm (width) x 17.1 cm (height).
 Tables, graphics, and figures should be numbered consecutively as they appear in the text.
 HSR does not print color graphics and figures.
-But you can still send a colour version for the digital issue.
+However, you can still send a color version for the digital issue.
 Please ensure that these graphics work also as black-and-white print.